Mausoleum at Halicarnassus

 The Mausoleum was approximately 45 m in height, and the four sides were adorned with sculptural reliefs, each created by one of four Greek sculptors: Leochares, Bryaxis, Scopas of Paros, and Timotheus.
-The Mausoleum contained total 400 freestanding sculptures.
+The Mausoleum contained 400 freestanding sculptures.
 The mausoleum was considered to be such an aesthetic triumph that Antipater of Sidon identified it as one of his Seven Wonders of the Ancient World.
 It was destroyed by successive earthquakes from the 12th to the 15th century; it was the last surviving of the six destroyed wonders.

 The word mausoleum has now come to be used generically for an above-ground tomb.

 Conquest

-In the 4th century BC, Halicarnassus was the capital of a small regional kingdom of Caria within the Achaemenid Empire on the western coast of Asia Minor.
+In the 4th century BC, Halicarnassus was the capital of the small regional kingdom of Caria, within the Achaemenid Empire on the western coast of Asia Minor.

 In 377 BC, the nominal ruler of the region, Hecatomnus of Milas, died and left control of the kingdom to his son, Mausolus.
 Hecatomnus, a local dynast under the Persians, took control of several of the neighboring cities and districts.
 After Artemisia and Mausolus, he had several other daughters and sons: Ada (adoptive mother of Alexander the Great), Idrieus, and Pixodarus.
 Mausolus extended his territory as far as the southwest coast of Anatolia, invading, in particular, the territory of Lycia, remarkable for its numerous monumental tombs such as the Tombs at Xanthos, from which he took his inspiration for his mausoleum.

 Artemisia and Mausolus ruled from Halicarnassus over the surrounding territory for 24 years.
 Mausolus, although descended from local people, spoke Greek and admired the Greek way of life and government.
 He founded many cities of Greek design along the coast and encouraged Greek democratic traditions.

 Mausolus decided to build a new capital, one as safe from capture as it was magnificent to be seen.
 He chose the city of Halicarnassus.
 Artemisia and Mausolus spent huge amounts of tax money to embellish the city.
 They commissioned statues, temples and buildings of gleaming marble.
 In 353 BC, Mausolus died, leaving Artemisia to rule alone.
 As the Persian satrap, and as the Hecatomnid dynast, Mausolus had planned for himself an elaborate tomb.
 When he died the project was continued by his siblings.
 The tomb became so famous that Mausolus's name is now the eponym for all stately tombs, in the word mausoleum.

 Artemisia lived for only two years after the death of her husband.
 The urns with their ashes were placed in the yet unfinished tomb.
 As a form of sacrifice, the bodies of a large number of dead animals were placed on the stairs leading to the tomb, and then the stairs were filled with stones and rubble, sealing the access.
 According to the historian Pliny the Elder, the craftsmen decided to stay and finish the work after the death of their patron "considering that it was at once a memorial of his own fame and of the sculptor's art.